 Students in pre-Kindergarten do not wear the St. Paul’s Catholic School uniform.

 Occasionally we’ll have special days that we dress out of uniform.
 We might dress up on concert days or days we have special guests coming.
 We might enjoy a jean day a few times a year as a break in routine or sell the pass as a fundraiser.
-When we have dress down, we still have expectations that the students will wear appropriate clothing, free of logos pertaining to guns, drugs, alcohol or tobacco.
+When we have dress down, we still have expectations that the students will wear appropriate clothing, free of logos pertaining to guns, drugs, alcohol or tobacco or any other offensive article.
 Clothing should cover your body and not allow us to see your undergarments.
 Sleeveless shirts should still have wide enough straps to cover the shoulders and chest.
 No muscle shirts or spaghetti straps.